aipartnerup/aipartnerupflow-docs/docs/protocol/03-data-model.md

 The protocol supports extending functionality via custom executors.
 Executors are registered with an `ExecutorRegistry` using a unique identifier (the `method` name).

+### Executor Categories

+Executors can be categorized by their source and availability:

+1. **Built-in Executors**: Provided by the framework implementation
+   - System executors (e.g., `system_info_executor`, `command_executor`)
+   - Data processing executors (e.g., `aggregate_results_executor`)
+   - Tool executors (e.g., GitHub tools, web scraping tools)
+   - These are available without additional dependencies

+2. **Optional Executors**: Provided by optional extensions
+   - LLM executors (e.g., `crew_manager` for CrewAI) - requires AI/LLM dependencies
+   - HTTP executors - may require additional dependencies
+   - Specialized executors for specific use cases

+3. **Custom Executors**: Created by users
+   - User-defined executors implementing the Executor interface
+   - Registered with ExecutorRegistry using unique identifiers
+   - Can implement any business logic or integration

+**MUST**: Implementations MUST provide at least one executor type (built-in or custom).

+**SHOULD**: Implementations SHOULD provide common built-in executors for system operations.

+**MAY**: Implementations MAY provide optional executors for specialized use cases.

+**Note**: The specific executor identifiers (e.g., `system_info_executor`, `command_executor`) are implementation-specific.
+The protocol only specifies the registration and lookup mechanism, not the specific executor names that must be provided.

 ### Executor Identifier

 The `method` field in `schemas` is used to look up the executor in the registry.